fr3fou/decker/README.md

 ## TODO

 - [ ] Implement sequential first, then concurrent
-  - [ ] Think of data structure that can hold the best quality image and the respective duplicates as children
+  - [ x ] Think of data structure that can hold the best quality image and the respective duplicates as children
 - [ ] Tests
 - [ ] CLI
 - [ ] GUI in [zserge/lorca](https://github.com/zserge/lorca)